mromanelli9/master-thesis/patch/README.md

 * _NetAnim_: This patch will remove the limitation for old version of netanim xml files.
 * _ns-3_:
 	* Obstacle Model: original Obstacle Shadowing Model
+	* NS2 Mobility Model: modification of Ns2MobilityHelper class in which the model can read only the initial positions (fixed mobility)
-	* Custom Obstacle Model: Obstacle Shadowing Model with some modifications
+	* 3D Obstacle Model: 3D extension of Obstacle Shadowing Model

 ### Prerequisites